-Indirect payments represent Alice's rabbit hole for the Physician Payment Sunshine Act.
-If you start to think about things like knowledge or co-participation in a project one could think that perhaps the whole value of a project may be assigned against a doctor, and thus lead down a dangerous path into a wonderland of transfers of value.
+Indirect payments represent Alice's rabbit hole for the Physician Payments Sunshine Act.
+If you start to think about things like "knowledge" or "co-participation" in a project, one could think that perhaps the whole value of a project may be assigned against a doctor.
+This could lead down a dangerous path into a wonderland of transfers of value.

-The Task Force released the following recommendations: "ISMPP Suggested Approaches for Sunshine Act Interpretation and Implementation for Publication Support Requirements".
-The guidelines call for assigning transfers of value to litany of activities associated with journal publications towards the authors.
+The Task Force released the following recommendations: "ISMPP Suggested Approaches for Sunshine Act Interpretation and Implementation for Publication Support Requirements."
+The guidelines call for assigning transfers of value to a litany of activities associated with journal publications towards the authors.
 The items include:

 - Medical writing and editing under the direction of the author(s)

 - Statistical support performed specifically for the publication

 - Submission and publication fees (includes fees associated with open-access

 - Direct costs for travel, meals, and other expenses associated with performance of work associated with publications (eg, congress attendance; publication steering committee meeting)